aryamandubey2004/AI-chatbot-for-stock-analysis-/README.md

 AI chatbot for in-depth stock analysis using SMA, EMA, RSI, sentiment analysis
 # 📈 Stock Analysis Assistant Chatbot

 A conversational AI assistant that provides stock market insights, technical indicators, fundamental data, and price visualizations using natural language queries.
-Powered by OpenAI's function calling (or locally by Ollama-compatible LLMs) and built with Streamlit and `yfinance`.
+Powered by OpenAI's function calling  and built with Streamlit and `yfinance`.

 ---